docker/compose/docs/cli.md

     $ fig run db /bin/sh -c "psql -h \$DB_1_PORT_5432_TCP_ADDR -U docker"

-If you do not want linked containers to be started when running the one-off command, specify the `--only` flag:
+If you do not want linked containers to be started when running the one-off command, specify the `--no-deps` flag:

-    $ fig run --only web python manage.py shell
+    $ fig run --no-deps web python manage.py shell

 ## scale